 When to Use It: When you want to reach out to customers on special occasions/milestones

 Step 1: Create a robust list of the holidays, special occasions, milestones, seasonal offers, etc., on which you would like to send out a mailer.
-You can include the brand’s milestones, such as a one-year anniversary or special occasions relating to the customer, such as birthdays, anniversaries, etc. Take a look at Nike’s birthday emailer:
+You can include the brand’s milestones, such as a first anniversary, or special occasions relating to the customer, such as birthdays, anniversaries, etc. Take a look at Nike’s birthday emailer:

 Step 2: Roll out customized and personalized content that you think your customer will be interested in and make them feel special, appreciated, and heard by the brand.